grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 Contributors to this system including smart contract developers and authors of governing documents are not liable for damages caused by unintentional bugs in code or unintentional effects of governing documents.
 All Parties are responsible for auditing smart contracts and their equivalent Ricardian contract before use.

 ### Article 8 - Block Producer Voting
-EOS Token Holders shall elect Block Producers through a continuous approval voting system based on thier ability to effectively produce blocks, process votes, contribute to the EOS ecosystem and operate in accordance to this governing document.
+EOS Token Holders shall elect Block Producers through a continuous approval voting system based on their ability to effectively produce blocks, process votes, contribute to the EOS ecosystem and operate in accordance to this governing document.
 Block Producer votes shall decay over time at the rate of approximately 1% per week.

 ### Article 9 - On-Chain Referendum Voting
 Referendums must be submitted on-chain either in full text or as a hash of the referendum text.
 A Referendum is considered approved for execution when;